New Club Setup

 After the basic site settings are in place, spend time building the actual website content your club needs before launch.

-- reviewing Pages and navigation
+- Review Pages and navigation

 3. Complete Stripe setup before paid workflows go live